poojarani67682-beep/Induction/README.md

 ## Dr.Jaswinder Singh(incharge IAPT)
 ### Topic:they give us information about math and science involve in everything and everywhere sorrounded us.
 ## Dr.Priya Dashni madam
 ### Topic:Tell us about "Universal human values" are equally important with formal education.
+# Day 4
+## 9:30 to 10:30 chemistry lecture by Prof.Rajvir kaur
+## 10:30 to 11:30 P2P lecture for C++ programming language by seniors
+# 11:30 to 12:30 break
+## 12:30 to 3:30 Auditorium
+## Dr.Priya Dashni madam
+### Topic:Tell us about "Universal human values-2" are equally important with formal education.
+## causmic club introduced by senoirs .